Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

 \subsection{The effect of the outcome period \texorpdfstring{$k$}{Lg} when defining and predicting SICR-events}

-In general, SICR-classification should react dynamically to changes in credit risk and its evolution over time.
-Shorter outcome periods $k$ are therefore more sensible than longer periods in achieving this dynamicity.
-However, the `optimal' choice of outcome period is yet unclear, as is the very idea of `optimality' within this SICR-modelling context.
-To help fill this gap, we deliberately vary $k$ within this particular subsection from 3 months up to an extreme of 36 months when training SICR-models.
-The other parameters are kept constant at $d=1$ and $s=1$, i.e., definition class 1a within \autoref{tab:SICR_Defs}.
+In general, SICR-classification should react dynamically to changes in credit risk and its pre-default evolution over time.
+This dynamicity is even implicit in \S B5.5.2 of IFRS 9, which postulates that a SICR-event should ideally predate an increase in loan delinquency, i.e., the $g_0$-measure.
+In predicting such events, shorter outcome periods $k$ can demonstrably achieve this dynamicity more readily than longer periods, since the latter is at greater risk of missing short-term fluctuations in $g_0(t)$ between times $t$ and $t+k$.
+However, the `optimal' choice of this outcome period is yet unclear, as is the very idea of optimality within this SICR-modelling context.
+To help fill this gap, we deliberately vary $k$ from 3 months up to an extreme of 36 months when training our cross-sectional SICR-models, at least within this particular subsection.
+Aside from the $k$-parameter, the two other parameters are kept constant at $d=1$ and $s=1$, which resolves to definition class 1a within \autoref{tab:SICR_Defs}.
 These two values are relatively benign for the following two reasons.
-Firstly, the underlying SICR-test $g_0(t)\geq d$ from \autoref{eq:bool_decision} suggests that $d=2$ will yield a subset of SICR-cases that are already selected by $d=1$; the latter choice therefore leads to a `broader' SICR-definition.
+Firstly, the underlying SICR-test $g_0(t)\geq d$ from \autoref{eq:bool_decision} suggests that $d=2$ will yield a subset of SICR-outcomes that are already selected by $d=1$.
 Secondly, $s=1$ implies zero `stickiness' and simplifies the resulting SICR-definition.
-Both choices of $d$ and $s$ should therefore have minimal interference when studying the effect of $k$, as intended in this subsection.
+Both choices of $d$ and $s$ should therefore have minimal interference when studying the effect of $k$, as intended.